JPGibert/PNAS_Wieczynski_etal_2021/README.md

 Repository for:
 Wieczynski, D.J., P. Singla, A. Doan, A. Singleton, Z. Han,  S. Votzke, A. Yammine, & J.P.
 Gibert.
 Linking species traits and demography to explain complex temperature responses across levels of organization.
 (In press, Proceedings of the National Academy of Sciences)

+To access all files, download PNAS_Wieczynski_etal_2021_Master.tar.gz to your home directory and double click to open.
+The zip file will open automatically and all files will be available for use.

 Code:
 1) Main data analysis (MainAnalysis.R)
     a.
 Analysis of all experimental data (density dependence assays, TPC assays, and associated statistical analyses)